-A continuous NO2 analyser was installed at a roadside location on Gilesgate in 2011 (see Table 2).
-This will be used in the future to determine a local diffusion tube bias adjustment factor, although as only a few months of data were available at the time of writing it was not used for the purposes of this study.
+A continuous NO_2 analyser was installed at a roadside location on Gilesgate in 2011 (see Table 2).
+This will be used in the future to determine a local diffusion tube bias adjustment factor, although as only a few months of data were available at the time of writing it was not used for the purposes this study.

 Previous monitoring in Durham City included two urban background sites; Byland Lodge and McNally Place; however, these were discontinued in 2007.
-A new monitoring location at an urban background site was installed at The Sands (D59) in 2011, although insufficient data was available to use it in this study.
+A new monitoring location at an urban background site was installed at The Sands (D59) in 2011, although it was not used in this study as sufficient data was not available.

-Five of the diffusion tube monitoring sites are within, or near, the study area and were used for verification.
+Five of the diffusion tube monitoring sites are within, or near, the study area and were used for model verification.
 The data for these sites are provided in Table 1.